th-e/Eratosthenes-in-10-languages/README.md

 # Eratosthenes-in-10-languages
-'Sieve of Eratosthenes' in 10 languages compared
+'Sieve of Eratosthenes' in 10 languages

 Planned language list: